 And what do Gestalt laws have to do with design?

-The application of these laws helps designers to structure the layout and the arrangement of the individual interface elements.
-The Gestalt laws consider the knowledge and understanding of human perception to get more efficiency when processing information.
+The Gestalt laws consider the knowledge and understanding of human perception to get more efficient when processing information.
 Our brain chooses the interpretation that causes the smallest cognitive effort.
 We automatically reduce the number of objects processed by combining similar image components into units.

 Over the years, supporters of this theory formulated principles of visual perception, tools that became essential for designers, and some of the most important laws of Gestalt are the following: